MartijnGosgens/hyperspherical_community_detection/README.md

 # README
-This repository contains the code to run the experiments of the paper "The Hyperspherical Geometry of Community Detection: Modularity as a Distance".
+This repository contains the code to run the experiments of the papers "*The Hyperspherical Geometry of Community Detection: Modularity as a Distance*" and "*Correcting for Granularity Bias in Modularity-Based Community Detection Methods*".

 To run these experiments, you will need to following python packages:
 * `numpy`